 Tuberculosis (TB) is an increasingly serious health concern in the Philippines.
 For further information, please consult the CDC's information on TB.

 MEDICAL INSURANCE: You can’t assume your insurance will go with you when you travel.
 It’s very important to find out BEFORE you leave whether or not your medical insurance will cover you overseas.
 You need to ask your insurance company two questions:

 In many places, including in the Philippines, doctors and hospitals expect payment in cash at the time of service.
 Your regular U.S. health insurance may not cover doctors’ and hospital visits in other countries.
 Medicare, for instance, does not cover care received outside of the United States or its territories.
-If your policy doesn’t go with you when you travel, it’s a very good idea to take out another one for your trip.
+If your policy doesn’t provide coverage when you travel, it’s a very good idea to take out another one for your trip.
 For more information, please see our medical insurance overseas page.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in the Philippines, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning the Philippines is provided for general reference only and may not be totally accurate in a particular location or circumstance.

 For specific information concerning Philippine driver's permits, vehicle inspection, road tax, and mandatory insurance, please contact the Philippine Embassy in Washington, DC, at tel.
-(202) 467-9300 or one of the Philippine consulates in the United State (Chicago, Honolulu, Los Angeles, New York, and San Francisco).
-Please see also related information from the Philippine Department of Tourism and the Philippine Convention and Visitors Corporation.
+(202) 467-9300 or one of the Philippine consulates in the United States (Chicago, Honolulu, Los Angeles, New York, and San Francisco).
+Please also see related information from the Philippine Department of Tourism and the Philippine Convention and Visitors Corporation.

 Please refer to our Road Safety page for more information.